|

 intense drama of the beginning.

-of their involvement in the central character relationship,
+As part of their involvement in the central character

-the audience expects the Hero to use the Bonding Character's
+relationship, the audience expects the Hero to use

 When you are writing your screenplay, you need to